shcaba/Sebastes_melanops_WA/Document/_main.md

 The reference model allowed for the estimation of additional variance on all surveys except the taggin and OCNMS adult survey, both of which already had very high input variances.
 The ability to add variance to indices allows the model to balance model fit to that data while acknowledging that variances may be underestimated in the index standardization.
 A sensitivity was run with no extra variance estimated, as well as removal of the index data were explored.

-Initial sample sizes for the commercial and recreational fleet length and conditional age-at-length compositions were based on the number of input effetive samples sizes.
-The method of Francis [-@francis_data_2011, equation TA1.8] was then used to balance the length and conditional age-at-length composition data among other inputs and likelihood components.
+Initial sample sizes for the commercial and recreational fleet length and conditional age-at-length compositions were based on the number of input effective samples sizes.
+The method of Francis [-@francis_data_2011], equation TA1.8, was then used to balance the length and conditional age-at-length composition data among other inputs and likelihood components.
 The Francis method treats mean length and age as indices, with effective sample size defining the variance around the mean.
 If the variability around the mean does not encompass model predictions, the data should be down-weighted until predictions fit within the intervals.
 This method accounts for correlation in the data (i.e., the multinomial distribution), but can be sensitive to years that are outliers, as the amount of down-weighting is applied to all years within a data source, and are not year-specific.
 Sensitivities were performed examining different data-weighting treatments: 1) the Dirichlet-Multinomial approach [@thorson_model-based_2017], 2) the McAllister-Ianelli Harmonic Mean approach [@mcallister_bayesian_1997], or 3) no data-weighting of lengths.

 ### Model Changes from the Last Assessment

-Besides the additional of eight years of data and some changes in the estimation of some parameters, the biggest changes to the past assessment are:
+Besides the additional of eight years of data and some changes in the estimation of some parameters, the biggest changes to the 2015 assessment are:

 - Change in the removal history, especially the trawl fishery 3A catches from Astoria.
 - Breaking the dockside survey into separate private and charter boat surveys.
 This allowed the ability to exclude years in the charter boat fishery that showed more effects from bag limits.
-- Addition of the nearshore survey, and both OCNMS surveys
+- Addition of the nearshore survey, and both OCNMS surveys.

 <!--chapter:end:32structure.Rmd-->

 ## Reference Model Diagnostics and Results

-### Model Convergence and Acceptability
+### Model Convergence and Acceptability {#model-convergence}

 While there is no definitive measure of model convergence, several measures are routinely applied.
 These criteria include a low maximum gradient (\ensuremath{2.88114\times 10^{-5}}), inversion of the Hessian (passed), acceptable fits to data (passed), and reasonable parameter values (passed).

-Model efficiency was explored by doing a short run Bayesian analysis using the Random Walk Metropolis with 2000 draws, keeping all the draws and examining the fast mixing parameters.
+Model efficiency was explored by doing a short run Bayesian analysis using the Random Walk Metropolis with 2,000 draws, keeping all the draws and examining the fast mixing parameters.
 Those estimated parameters that do not move much from the initial values slow the model down and are recommended to be fixed at the starting value [@monnahan_overcoming_2019].
 This resulted in the fixing of five selectivity parameters (Figure \ref{fig:pairs_plot_fast}).

 An extra effort was given to ensure the model did not rest on a local likelihood minimum.
 This was done by starting the minimization process from dispersed parameter values away from the maximum likelihood estimates to determine if the approach found a better model fit (i.e., minimum negative log-likelihood value).
 Starting parameters used a jitter shift value of 0.005.
 This was repeated 100 times with 5 out of 100 runs returned to the reference model likelihood (Figure \ref{fig:jitter}).
 A second jitter of 100 runs used a jitter shift value of 0.0005 and 11 out of 100 runs returned the reference model (Figure \ref{fig:jitter0005}).
 This jitter showed a more commonly obtained secondary model near the reference model that gave very similar results, but was not a better overall fit.
 Out of the 200 jitter runs, a better fit, lower negative log-likelihood model was not found in any of the remaining runs.
 The model did not experience convergence issues when provided reasonable starting values.
 Through the jittering and likelihood profiles, the present reference model represents the best fit to the data given the assumptions made.